andrewyates/syncfg/README.md

 Example
 =======
-For example, hostA's .emacs might be made of the sources "emacs/common", "emacs/python", and "emacs/haskell".
+hostA's .emacs might be made of the sources "emacs/common", "emacs/python", and "emacs/haskell".
 On hostB, which does not have a Haskell development environment but does have a Java dev environment, "emacs/haskell" is replaced with "emacs/java".
 Making a change to "emacs/python" would update the .emacs file on both hostA and hostB.

 Requirements
 ============